Why it matters

 Why is the p10 for average position 3.3 and not 1.0?

 Averages smooth out individual rankings.
 A brand that appears in positions 1, 2, 3, 4, and 6 has an average position of 3.2 — still top-decile.
-A brand that always appears in position 1 (average 1.0) is rare, because most brands have variance across queries and platforms.
-The p10 of 3.3 means the top 10% of brands consistently appear in the top 3-4 positions on average.
+A brand that always appears in position 1 (average 1.0) is rare, because most brands have variance across prompts and platforms.
+The p10 of 3.3 means the top 10% of brands consistently appear in the top 3–4 positions on average.

 How do I improve my average position?